cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-migration-en.md

 + Mandatory fields: E-mail, Name, Surname, Organization, Contract hash.
 + Mandatory field values are validated once ‘Submit request’ is clicked.
-+ Contract hash field: add the contract hash of your Ethereum mainnet ERC20 token.
++ Contract hash field: add the contract hash of your Ethereum mainnet ERC20 token and click ‘Enter’.

 For example, in CoinGecko: